Ben Carson takes aim at red tape blamed for soaring housing costs

 The USA Today analysis found 12 of the 25 most expensive regions were in California, while an analysis by Kiplinger has five California cities in the top 20.

 McMahon noted that Los Angeles voters approved a $1 billion bond in 2016 for affordable housing units to address its homeless population.
-However, he said the prevailing wage of $37 per hour discourages construction bids, along with the difficulty for developers to comply with the California Environmental Quality Act and has stalled the vast initiative.
+However, he said the prevailing wage of $37 per hour discourages construction bids, along with the difficulty for developers to comply with the California Environmental Quality Act, and has stalled the vast initiative.

 “Obviously, there is an undersupply of affordable housing and an oversupply of luxury housing units, and there is no silver bullet, but local and state laws add more time and money,” McMahon said.